in28minutes/in28minutes-initiatives/The-in28Minutes-TroubleshootingGuide-And-FAQ/quick-start.md

-> Bookmark this page to find solution to most problems you face during the course!
+> [Quick Tip] - Bookmark this page to find solution to most problems you face during the course!

 ## Top 4 Troubleshooting Tips